plusminushalf/advent-of-code-2023/README.md

 # Code of Advent 2023 in Rust

-This is my attempt to learn rest via [Advent of code 2023](https://adventofcode.com/2023).
+This is my attempt to learn rust via [Advent of code 2023](https://adventofcode.com/2023).

 ## Installation